 Some lawyers advertise that they never settle or plea bargain as though that is a bad thing.
 That may be unwise.
 An appropriate balance of trial skills and bargaining skills make the ideal lawyer in my opinion.
 There are times when a person is guilty and going to trial would be foolish.
 Other times, taking a plea deal would be a mistake.
 The best lawyers know when to take a deal and when to press forward.

 The most important part of your relationship with your attorney is trust.
 You have to know that you are in good hands.
-You need to know that they have your best interest at heart, not their pocket book.
-Look for a good balance of trial and negotiation skill, mixed with compassion for you and your situation.
+You need to know that they have your best interest at heart, not their pocketbook.
+Look for a good balance of trial and negotiation skills, mixed with compassion for you and your situation.